Add to your Claude Code skills

 🔄 Four-phase methodology, not just tools.
 Every task moves through Discover → Define → Develop → Deliver, with quality gates between phases.
 Other orchestrators give you infrastructure.
 Octopus gives you the workflows.

 🐙 Works with just Claude.
-Scales to eight.
+Scales to nine.
 Zero providers needed to start.
 Add them one at a time — each activates automatically when detected.

 | Version | Best Features |